rpkc/Lipi/README.md

 # Lipi
-A Simple Bangla keyboard made with python
+A Minimal Bangla keyboard made with python
 <br>NB: `Software in progress`

 ## Libreary used